 Direct mail is not sexy.
 It’s a solid marketing tool when used appropriately, but it’s hard to make mail flashy.

-To capture the attention of potential customers the second they hit out homepage we decided to use a short background video loop.
-The motion of the video is a great way to grab attention by showing a couple of the more dynamic moments in direct mail production without a significant increase in page load time.
+To capture the attention of potential customers the second they hit the homepage we decided to use a short background video loop.
+The motion of the video is a wonderful way to grab attention by showing a couple of the more dynamic moments in direct mail production without a significant increase in page load time.

 Instant Quote Form

 The quote form serves 2 purposes.
 First, it gives it provides users the ability to find out exactly what it will cost to sent a postcard using MailboxDirect.com.
 They can even email the quote to themselves if they want to keep the information for their records.